cyril279/cyril279.github.io/opensuse.md

 **Why openSUSE (vs.Fedora):**
 1. Rolling
 2. zypper
+2. yast!
+2. snapper
 2. nicely decorated bash
 2. other little items already installed/work out of box (so what else have I been missing?)
-  a. firefox flash
-  b. chrome-gnome stuff
+  a. chrome-gnome stuff
-  c. more ir codes
+  b. more ir codes

-**openSUSE** adds a gui/management layer in between the DE and the underlying OS.
+**openSUSE** adds a management layer (yast) in between the DE and the underlying OS.

 **Upside(s):**
+YaST
-1. because openSUSE has intelligent, centralized, and fine grained control over all aspects, despite upstream of DE.
+1. Intelligent, centralized, and fine grained control over all aspects, despite upstream of DE.
+2. Setup coverage beyond the DE: Networking, Samba, etc. that works well even headless.
-2. using the tools ensure that the process is done right/completely, despite what the end-user thinks they understand about unix/linux
+2. Ensures that the process is done right/completely, despite what the end-user thinks they understand about unix/linux
+2. Leaves the user less in-the-dark than commandline, but still operates below the DE, and not total gui

 **Downside(s)**
 1. tutorials are more limited than more standard distro (centos, redhat, fedora, arch)
 2. adds distro-specific stuff for the end-user to know about/learn
-2. This layer is mostly gui
-These aren't strong, but raise the flag of whether it is worth it for the (few) benefits.
+These aren't strong, but raise the flag of whether the effort is worth the (few) benefits.

 ### Getting started:
 **packages (util):**
 `zypper in hplip nfs4-acl-tools git htop`
-[markdown extension for browser](https://github.com/simov/markdown-viewer) (best markdown find to date!)

 **packages (preference):**
 `zypper in materia-gtk-theme paper-icon-theme`